samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 As you can see in this example, the annotated function appears to be a part of the `@MyDateTime` API.
 The opt-in propagates the opt-in requirement to users of the `getDate()` function.

-If you implicitly use an API element that has an opt-in requirement, you are still required to opt-in.
-For example, if you use an API element that doesn't have an opt-in requirement annotation but its signature includes a type that requires opt-in, using it raises a warning.
+Note, if you implicitly use an API element that has an opt-in requirement, you are still required to opt-in.
+For example, if you use an API element that doesn't have an opt-in requirement annotation but its signature includes a type that requires opt-in, using it triggers an error.

 ```kotlin
 // Client code